Orbit of the Moon: Nodes

 The nodes are points at which the Moon's orbit crosses the ecliptic.
 The Moon crosses the same node every 27.2122 days, an interval called the draconic month or draconitic month.
 The line of nodes, the intersection between the two respective planes, has a retrograde motion: for an observer on Earth, it rotates westward along the ecliptic with a period of 18.6 years or 19.3549° per year.
 When viewed from the celestial north, the nodes move clockwise around Earth, opposite to Earth's own spin and its revolution around the Sun.
-An Eclipse of the Moon or Sun can occur when the nodes align with the Sun, roughly every 173.3 days.
+An eclipse of the Moon or Sun can occur when the nodes align with the Sun, roughly every 173.3 days.
 Lunar orbit inclination also determines eclipses; shadows cross when nodes coincide with full and new moon when the Sun, Earth, and Moon align in three dimensions.

 In effect, this means that the "tropical year" on the Moon is only 347 days long.
 This is called the draconic year or eclipse year.
 The "seasons" on the Moon fit into this period.
 For about half of this draconic year, the Sun is north of the lunar equator (but at most 1.543°), and for the other half, it is south of the lunar equator.
-Obviously, the effect of these seasons is minor compared to the difference between lunar night and lunar day.
+The effect of these seasons, however, is minor compared to the difference between lunar night and lunar day.
 At the lunar poles, instead of usual lunar days and nights of about 15 Earth days, the Sun will be "up" for 173 days as it will be "down"; polar sunrise and sunset takes 18 days each year.
 "Up" here means that the centre of the Sun is above the horizon.
 Lunar polar sunrises and sunsets occur around the time of eclipses (solar or lunar).
 For example, at the Solar eclipse of March 9, 2016, the Moon was near its descending node, and the Sun was near the point in the sky where the equator of the Moon crosses the ecliptic.
 When the Sun reaches that point, the centre of the Sun sets at the lunar north pole and rises at the lunar south pole.

 The solar eclipse of September 1 of the same year, the Moon was near its ascending node, and the Sun was near the point in the sky where the equator of the Moon crosses the ecliptic.
 When the Sun reaches that point, the centre of the Sun rises at the lunar north pole and sets at the lunar south pole.